Hotel Management Colleges In Kolkata – GROWTH, and DEVELOPMENT

 Hotel Management as a Career Option

 Hotel management is one of the most interesting career options in the contemporary job market.
-Career training from a recognized and reputed hotel management colleges in kolkata is just an icing on the cake.
-Hotel management courses make one aware of the operating-sections of the hotel industry like front office, general operations, sales and marketing, food and beverage, service keeping and catering.
+Career training from a recognized and reputed hotel management college in Kolkata is just icing on the cake.
+Hotel management courses make one aware of the operating sections of the hotel industry like front office, general operations, sales and marketing, food and beverage, service keeping, and catering.

 Hotel Management Colleges In Kolkata – Course Scope

-Hotel management job opportunities exists both in the private and public sector.
-One can look for various openings available in the hotels of the nation through hotel management colleges in kolkata.
-Most of the hotels in India offer lucrative pay packages to the suitable candidates.
+Hotel management job opportunities exist both in the private and public sectors.
+One can look for various openings available in the hotels of the nation through hotel management colleges in Kolkata.
+Most of the hotels in India offer lucrative pay packages to suitable candidates.
 The jobs offered are satisfying as well as highly rewarding.

 - There are an estimated 1.2 million hotel rooms in the country.

 - Our forecast is that there will be a total of 2.9 million and 6.6 million hotel rooms in 2010 and 2020 respectively.

 - Almost 80% of the employees in key hotel functions such as F&B, front office, and housekeeping are young; they are less than 40 years old and passed out from renowned hotel management colleges In Kolkata.

 - Most employees in the management/supervisory cadres in the front office, F&B service, kitchen and housekeeping function of the larger four & five-star hotels have a formal hotel management qualification from various hotel management colleges in Kolkata.

 - Almost half the managers and supervisors of the one to three-star hotels have either a hotel management degree/diploma or a Food Crafts Institute Certificate.